XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-05/Readme.md

 ![NUget Android Firebase](./Screenshots/nuget_android.png)

-NExt we create a new class `AnalyticsServiceDroid` and we place this in the Services folder in the Android project.
+Next, we create a new class `AnalyticsServiceDroid` and we place this in the Services folder in the Android project.
-In this implementation you can use the following code to implement and export the interface apropriately:
+In this implementation you can use the following code to implement and export the interface appropriately:

 ``` C#
 [assembly: Dependency(typeof(AnalyticsServiceDroid))]